rossack/tank_level_monitor/README.md

 ### v0.1.5 - Bug/Feature Release

+- MQTT will try to reconnect if not connected, added reconnect count to status messages
+- Fixed Version number in status messages
 - Make sure WiFi scan results dont overflow the results buffer
 - Added Good, Fair, Poor to signal strength results
-- Do immediate reboot on Factory Reset to avoid possible race condition with save_settings()
+- Do immediate reboot on Factory Reset to avoid possible race condition with save_settings

 ### v0.1.4 - Bug/Feature Release